syahruromadona/Ecommerce-Repeat-Purchase-Factors/README.md

 - This is observational data, results are intended to guide hypothesis formation rather than direct decision-making.
 - Customer-level aggregation may mask product-level dynamics
-- Potential confounding from unobserved factors (e.g., customer location)
+- Potential confounding from unobserved factors such as customer locations

 ## 7. Next step